 Let's take a closer look at a couple of the UK's biggest managed account providers:

-These providers often also charge fees for some other services like balance enquiries.
-For more information read our guide here.
+These providers often also charge fees for some other services like balance enquiries and taking money out of an ATM.

 Whenever we discuss financial products that fall outside of mainstream banking it's always worth asking what protection is available on these products.